osameh15/Mizekar/README.md

 ### Main Navigation

-- **ورود (Login)** - Opens folder management screen
+- **ورود (Login)** - Opens category selection screen
 - **درباره ما (About Us)** - Shows application information
 - **ارتباط با ما (Contact Us)** - Shows contact information
 - **خروج (Exit)** - Closes the application

+### Category Selection

+- **9 Main Categories** - Pre-defined categories in 3x3 grid layout
+- **Category Access** - Click any category to manage its folders
+- **Structured Hierarchy** - All folders are organized under categories

 ### Folder Management

 - **Data Folder**: Application creates a "Data" folder in the application directory
+- **Category-Based**: Folders are created within selected categories only
 - **Persian Support**: Full support for Persian folder names using UTF-8 encoding
+- **Input Validation**: Only Persian characters, numbers, hyphen (-), and underscore (_) allowed
 - **Real-time Updates**: UI updates immediately when folders are added or deleted
 - **Folder Operations**:
-  - Create new folders with Persian names
+  - Create new folders with validated Persian names
-  - Delete folders with confirmation dialog
+  - Delete folders with custom confirmation dialog
   - Open folders in Windows Explorer
+  - Manual refresh with refresh button

 ### Keyboard Shortcuts

 - `Escape` - Go back to previous screen
 - `Ctrl+N` - Create new folder
 - `Enter` - Confirm dialog actions
+- **Dialog Navigation**: Enter to confirm, Escape to cancel in all dialogs

 ## 🔧 Configuration